Why You Need To Do More Product Experiments (And How To Do Them Right)

 It’s very easy to run BAD experiments, where the data you collect is worthless.

-You probably know the basics of scientific method, so I won’t go over basic concepts like Controls and Variants, statistical confidence, randomized samples, etc here.
+You probably know the basics of the scientific method, so I won’t go over basic concepts like Controls and Variants, statistical confidence, randomized samples, etc here.

 Instead, here are some lessons I’ve learned from running product experiments myself and helping other people to do so with Userpilot: